A cute husky looking directly at the camera at a tromso husky farm where they do dog sledding

 On the dog sledding tour in Rovaniemi

-They offer the tour three times daily, one at 10 AM, one at noon, and one at 2 PM.
+They offer the tour three times daily, one at 10 AM, one at 12 PM, and one at 2 PM, so it’s easy to plan it around other activities.

 Igloo hotel of Apukka with two igloos visible in the golden afternoon light of rovaniemi in winter